 matrix, in this case, every time I push something new to GitHub, two new images will be generated and pushed to Docker hub.

-Another interesting detail here is the ability to define environment variables, as you may notice my Docker hub credentials to push images:
+Another interesting detail here is the ability to define environment variables, so we can push images to docker hub for example, without exposing credentials

 docker login -u="$DOCKER_HUB_LOGIN" -p="$DOCKER_HUB_PASSWORD"